colin615/growtopia-proxy/README.md

 ## 💡 Features
 * Print all variantlists and function calls
 * Print all text packets
-* Supports modifying, ignoring, and making new packets
+* Supports modifying, ignoring, and m=2aking new packets
 * Has a PoC /name name command to call OnNameChanged function for local client.
 * Has a PoC OnSpawn modifier which appends netid to each players' name, and gives you unlim zoom
 * Can both intercept outgoing and incoming packets